Towards Foundation Models for Experimental Readout Systems Combining Discrete and Continuous Data: Dataset

 We utilize the dataset developed by Giroux et al. \cite{giroux2025generativemodelsfastsimulation}, which records Cherenkov photon hit patterns captured by the hpDIRC readout system comprised of photomultiplier tube (PMT) arrays.
 Each hit pattern is associated with a single charged particle track, which is inherently characterized by kinematic parameters.
 As depicted in Figure \ref{fig:sparse_hits}, an individual track produces a sparse and inherently stochastic subset of hits (highlighted in red).
 However, when aggregating hits from multiple tracks with identical kinematics—namely, momentum ($|\vec{p}|$) and polar angle ($\theta$)—a well-defined probability density function (PDF) emerges.
 Importantly, the number of hits per track is not fixed, and dependent on the kinematics, resulting in a combinatorially large space of possible hit configurations.
 This variability presents a significant modeling challenge for autoregressive (AR) architectures.

-As stated in \cite{giroux2025generativemodelsfastsimulation}, the generated charged tracks (both pions and kaons) are distributed approximately uniformly over the phase-space, spanning $1<|\vec{p}|<10$~GeV/c, $25<\theta<160^\circ$, providing $\sim$ 5 million tracks for each PID.
+As stated in \cite{giroux2025generativemodelsfastsimulation}, the generated charged tracks (both pions and kaons) are distributed approximately uniformly over the phase-space, spanning $1<|\vec{p}|<10$~GeV/c, $25<\theta<160^\circ$, providing $\sim$ 5 million tracks for each particle type.
 We limit ourselves to a max sequence length of 250, corresponding to a large range in photon yields across the phase-space.
 In contrast to prior works learning information at the photon-level, in which tracks can be formed through aggregation, we instead directly learn to generate individual tracks (sequences of hits).
-As a result, the transformations in \cite{giroux2025generativemodelsfastsimulation} are not needed given that we directly work with the discretized readout (pixel indices) and time.